carms-ng/pathwaves/content/presenters/presenters.en.md

       portrait:
         image: /assets/unnamed-9-.jpg
         alt: "Peter Kirn            "
+    - name: "Matthew Edwards "
+      pronouns: (he/him/they)
+      role: Presenter
+      description: >
+        Matthew is a multidisciplinary artist melding installation art, music production, film, performance, and virtual reality.
+He has a long history working with the experimental artist community in Portland, OR as founder of the DIY performance venue, Xhurch (2010-present).
+Back in 2014, he entered the immersive technologies space when the Oculus Rift DK2 started to emerge.
+Soon after, he co-formed Portland Immersive Media Group, a collective of digital artists and game designers eager to explore experiential art in virtual reality.
+Since then, he has refocused on his own practice billing as *aesthetic.stalemate* while producing interactive visuals and doing live performances with the likes of Visible Cloaks, Dolphin Midwives, Golden Retriever, S.E.C.R.E.T.S., Crystal Quartez, and Chloe Alexandra Thompson, with whom he recently released an interactive audio-visual album/music visualizer called Moiré (Sounds, et al, 2021).
+He is currently Instructor of Virtual & Augmented Realities at Portland Community College, Cascade STEAM Spaces.
+      portrait:
+        image: /assets/matt-point-cloud-reversed.jpeg
+        alt: Matthew
+      entity: Portland Community College, Cascade STEAM Spaces.
+    - name: Nelly-eve Rajotte
+      pronouns: (she/her)
+      role: Presenter
+      description: >
+        Nelly-eve creates dynamic visual projections at the intersection of sound, video and performance, and transmits the immersive, trance like, and anxiety-producing elements of the natural world directly into our minds.
+Her audiovisual works of extreme “end spaces” (from sprawling architecture to endless frozen tundra) cause both physical and emotional reactions in the viewer, offering a world-piercing gaze that

+        awes and unsettles at the same time.
+While Rajotte’s practice began with an art history degree in the mid-90’s, her desire for hands-on artmaking led to a masters degree in visual arts at UQAM School of Visual and Media Arts.
+Exploring ideas of how to navigate and manipulate the physical states and psychological perceptions of the

+        viewer, her work transports you amongst sprawling desert landscapes and desolate northern patches of forest.
+Recognition for her dynamic footage has poured in worldwide, with her work shown at ISEA2020, Transmediale (Berlin), Artlab (Argentina) and Lab30 festival in Germany.
+      portrait:
+        image: /assets/nelly-everajotte_photo_cl.jpg
+        alt: Nelly-eve Rajotte
+      entity: Audiovisual Artist
     - description: >+
         Jean-Patrice Rémillard, known primarily for his artist alias Pheek, is a Canadian electronic musician and audio engineer based in Montreal,